asm-compendium/asm-compendium.github.io/content/docs/Computational operations/accum.md

 </div>

-Accumulation using carry compared to accumulation using multiplication instructions.]{A comparison between accumulation in a traditional way and accumulation using the accumulation part of multiply accumulate instructions.

 The table below shows the benchmarks of these functions.
 The loading of values was included to make the example more readable, when ignoring the cycles used by `ldm` and thus only looking at setup and accumulation, sample a would take 8 cycles and sample b only 3 cycles.
+#### Performance comparison of accumulating using carry and accumulating using multiplication instructions.
 | Example: | sample a | sample b |
 |-------------------------|------------------------------------------|------------------------------------------|
 | **Instructions executed**| 9                                        | 4                                        |